-If these products or technologies are subject to the Japanese export control restrictions, they must be exported under a license from the Japanese government and cannot be imported into a country other than the approved destination. - approved destination. - Any diversion or reexport contrary to the export control laws and regulations of Japan and/or the country of destination is prohibited.
+- The prior written approved find the product of the - Any diversion or reexport contrary to the export control laws and regulations of Japan and/or the country of destination is prohibited.
 Please contact Mitsubishi Electric Corporation or an authorized Mitsubishi Semiconductor product distributor for further details on these materials or the products contained therein.